Hugh Laurie

 "House M.D."

-Originally, they were looking for an American actor for the lead role, but the series producer Bryan Singer insisted on Hugh Laurie after being impressed with the Briton on the set of the adventure film "Flight of the Phoenix".
+Initially, they wanted an American actor for the lead role, but series producer Bryan Singer insisted on Hugh Laurie after being blown away by the Brit's performance on the set of the adventure film "Flight of the Phoenix".

 Hugh Laurie - House M.D, Audition Tape

-Laurie's British accent did not bother Singer, and Laurie was able to shake it off relatively quickly.
+Laurie's British accent didn't bother Singer, and Laurie was able to shake it off pretty quickly.
 The actor's perfect pitch helped him accurately mimic any accent.
-Moreover, having grown up in a doctor's family, Laurie was familiar with the profession and greatly respected it.
+Plus, having grown up in a doctor's family, Laurie was familiar with the profession and had deep respect for it.

 Hugh Laurie as Gregory House